TeamMacLean/ruth-effectors-prediction/reports/0004_heatmap_amino_acids_proportion.md

 acids.

-In order to see further how the proportion values of these amino acids spreads, we can take a look on this stastical summary below.
+In order to see further how the proportion values of these amino acids spreads, we can take a look on this statistical summary below.

 ``` r
 prop_diff_data <- (effector_prop - non_effector_prop) %>%